namlook/eureka-widget-model-map/README.md

 # Eureka-widget-model-map

-A widget that geolocalize an Eureka model.
+A widget that geolocalize on a map an Eureka model.
 Usage:

     {
         type: 'model-map',